 Do you love an alcoholic or drug abuser?
 If so, you are almost certainly going through one of the most difficult experiences anyone will ever have to deal with in life.
-It doesn't matter if the person is a child, a parent, a spouse or someone unrelated that you care about.
-It can be so frustrating to watch someone do harm to themselves over and over again ... and nothing you can do or say can get them to stop.
+It doesn't matter if the person is a child, a parent, a spouse or someone unrelated who you care about.
+It can be so frustrating to watch someone do harm to themselves over and over again ... and nothing you say or do can get them to stop.

-Instead of focusing on them, you are going to be taught to focus on yourself.
-If you want to regain peace and happiness, then you have to commit yourself to making yourself a better, and happier, person.
+Instead of focusing on the alcoholics and addicts you love, you will learn to focus on yourself.
+This is not selfish.
+If you want to regain peace and happiness, you will be able to commit yourself to making yourself a better, happier person.

 If you are a new member to Alanon, the last thing you want to hear is that you may be causing your own unhappiness.
 We have spent years feeling like a victim.
-We are convinced that the people who are drinking are the ones with the problem, not us!
-If only they would change their behavior, we think, then our life would become perfect.
+We are convinced the people who are drinking or using drugs are the problem, not us!
+We tell ourselves that, if only the other person would change, then our life would become perfect.

 However, the alcoholics, drug addicts and other toxic people in your life may completely disagree with you.
 They may be perfectly content with their lives, and they don’t understand why it is causing you so much stress.

 We have to accept, eventually, that even if our loved ones do get sober, we are still not guaranteed a happy and problem-free life.
 There will be other issues that come up.
 Other people will continue to create chaos for us.
-Since we cannot prevent the problems that others cause, our best defense is to change the way we look at it; in other words, it is our attitudes that have to change, not their behavior.
+Since we cannot prevent the problems that others cause, our best defense is to change the way we look at the situation; in other words, it is our attitudes which have to change, not their behavior.